Lobster Cakes

 Cooked Lobsters

-Many Islanders will be dining on fresh lobster for supper this evening.
+Many Islanders will enjoy lobster straight from the shell for their first “feed” of the season.
 For many, it is a tradition to have fresh lobster on the first day of the catch.
 This is one of the benefits of living on an Island – we have plenty of fresh seafood.
 Many (including myself) will argue that lobster from the spring fishery is better than lobster fished later in the summer from waters that have warmed up over the season (even though lobster from the later catch is very good, too).
-I don’t know why it is but lobster from the cold Atlantic water always does seem to taste better and I think even has a better texture meat.
+I don’t know why it is but lobster from the cold waters that surround the Island always does seem to taste better and I think even has a better texture meat.

-So, tonight, I am dining on Lobster Cakes to celebrate the opening of the 2013 PEI lobster fishery season and am sharing my recipe with you.
+So, today, I am sharing my recipe for Lobster Cakes to celebrate the opening of the PEI lobster fishery season.

 Barbara's Lobster Cakes